 Chile Line features seven mainstay beers and there were several specials on tap when I was there.
 That seems like a lot for the one-barrel system and Xander agreed that they can get stretched at times.
 He uses Kveik yeast in quite a few recipes and that has allowed for higher temperature and faster fermenting and he said it helps produce nice clarity.
 Green Chile and Red Chile beers with a bit of smokiness have provided a distinctive New Mexico hook that Xander said have proven to be popular.

-For more stories about hikes and beers in New Mexico, CLICK THIS LINK.
+For more stories about hikes, bikes, and beers in New Mexico, CLICK THIS LINK.